abelykh0/stm32f407-z80emu/README.md

 * Save snapshot to SD Card (compressed)
 * The speed is faster than it is supposed to be
 * Sound (will probably require correct speed to work)
-* Some games don't work (not sure if it is an issue with the emulator or my code)